fulmicoton/fulmicoton.github.io/_posts/2013-02-06-fibonacci.markdown

 ---
 layout: post
-title:  Of the Fibonacci Implementations
+title:  Of the implementations of Fibonacci
 category: posts
 ---